-The value of revocable trusts that are not under the control of the family are excluded from net family assets.
+- A revocable trust that is under the control of the family is included in net family assets when the grantor is a member of the assisted family.
+If a revocable trust is included in the calculation of net family assets, then the actual income earned by the revocable trust is also included in the family's income.
+For example, interest earned or rental income if the property is held in the trust.
+The PHA must calculate imputed income on the revocable trust if net family assets are more than the HUD-published threshold amount, which is adjusted annually and listed in HUD's Inflation Adjusted Values tables (\$50,000 for 2024, and \$51,600 for 2025), and actual income from the trust cannot be calculated (e.g., if the trust is comprised of farmland that is not in use). - A revocable trust that is not under the control of the family is excluded from net family assets.
 This happens when a member of the assisted family is the beneficiary of a revocable trust, but the grantor is not a member of the assisted family.
 In this case the beneficiary does not "own" the revocable trust, and the value of the trust is excluded from net family assets.
 For the revocable trust to be considered excluded from net family assets, no family or household member may be the account's trustee.

-If this is the case, then distributions from the trust are treated as follows:
+For both irrevocable and revocable trusts, if the value of the trust is not considered part of net family assets, then distributions from the trust are treated as follows: